TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/Setup/Config/Index.rst

         (changelog: :doc:`ext_core:Changelog/10.0/Deprecation-88559-TSFE-sys_language_isocode`).

         ISO 639-1 language code for the according language.
-By default this is being set by :ts:`TSFE:sys_language_isocode`.
+By default this is being set by :typoscript:`TSFE:sys_language_isocode`.
 The value is derived from the ISO code that is stored within the sys_language record.
         You can override the value, which was retrieved that way, with this setting.